-On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 75% (2018: 75%) of our planning materiality, namely £2.70 million (2018: £2.27 million).
+On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 75% (2019: 75%) of our planning materiality, namely £2.00 million (2019: £2.70 million).
+We have set performance materiality at this percentage due to our past experience of the audit that indicates a lower risk of misstatements, both corrected and uncorrected.

-Given the importance of the distinction between revenue and capital for the Company we also applied a separate testing threshold for the revenue column of the Statement of Comprehensive Income of £1.14 million (2018: £0.88 million) being 5% of profit before tax.
+Given the importance of the distinction between revenue and capital for the Company, we also applied a separate testing threshold for the revenue column of the Statement of Comprehensive Income of £0.90 million (2019: £1.14 million), being 5% of the revenue net return before taxation.